 - If this service operation is to request analytics subscriptions transfer and if analytics subscription transfer preparation is performed, the same parameters as those for Transfer type of "Analytics subscription transfer preparation" can be provided with updated parameter values.

 - If this service operation is to request analytics subscriptions transfer cancel, the following parameter shall be provided:

 - Subscription Correlation Id.

-- (Set of) analytics context identifier(s): identifies analytics context information available at the consumer NWDAF.

 Outputs Required: Operation execution result indication.

 Outputs, Optional: None.